Updated April 2026

 Q3: What is the 5:1:1 ratio in the GLOW blend?

-It is the common pre-blend weight ratio of GHK-Cu : TB-500 : BPC-157, which makes the blend GHK-Cu dominant.
+It is the common pre-blend weight ratio of GHK-Cu : TB-500 : BPC-157, which makes the GLOW blend GHK-Cu dominant.

 Q4: How does the GLOW Stack differ from the Wolverine Stack?